Building a Transport Package: The Right Way

 comments.

-I tend to use a combination of these methods depending on my future plans for the project.
+I tend to use a combination of these methods depending on my future plans for the project, but most of the time I use the first method above.

 If your finished component already exists in MODX and the files are in the proper directories, you can edit the project config file and run Bootstrap, ExportObjects, LexiconHelper, and Build and your extra will be ready to release.